austinkmassey/crisp/BACKLOG.md

 **Then** Crisp checks the entire environment/installation

 > [!Question] What is a valid Crisp installation?
 >
+> - has a config.yaml in crisp_root
+> - has a scripts dir in crisp_root
+> - has a project dir
+> - has a output dir
+> - has templates
+> - templates are valid??
+>
 > - all environmental variable directories exist
 > - script files exist